vanhoefm/fragattacks/research/README.md

 	pip install wheel
 	pip install -r requirements.txt

-By default the above instructions only have to be executed once.
-However, you do have to execute `./build.sh` again after pulling in new code using git.
+The above instructions only have to be executed once.
+After pulling in new code using git you do have to execute `./build.sh` again.

 # 4. Patched Drivers

-Install patched drivers:
+Install patched drivers using:

 	sudo apt-get install bison flex linux-headers-$(uname -r)
 	# **TODO: replace with real HTTP unauthenticated link on release instead of separate directory?**